scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

           If so, extrapolate and utilize in a brute-forcing attack with usernames Multistage login
     Logic Flaws
+      "Random" Questions
+        If one of the login stages uses a randomly varying question Is the question being submitted with the answer?
+            If so, if you know another question that the user has submitted, submit this instead If not, keep logging in and cycle the questions If you get the same questions, see if a cookie has been set, etc.
   Session state
     predictable tokens, insecure handling of tokens access controls